-We are particularly interested in proposals that highlight/examine the sustainability of our campus operations, that support our environmental concentrations, that make use of the MacLeish Field Station or that connect to the college’s current strategic initiatives.
+We are particularly interested in proposals that explore aspects of sustainable communities in policy and practice, support our environmental concentration, that make use of the MacLeish Field Station or connect to the college’s current strategic initiatives.

 How to Apply

 Faculty Research Fellowships

 The CEEDS Faculty research Fellowship program enables a substantive investment in out faculty and connects their research to our campus and community challenges.
 The premise of this investment is that research can bridge theory and practice, and enhance student learning for many years to come.